 Day 7: Departure or Extra Nights in Marrakech

 Today is the free day for exploring Marrakech.
-You accommodation is included for tonight.
+Your accommodation is included for tonight.
 To visit places you have to find what suits you best, as activities and food is not included in City.
-Some people may choose to leave today, if thats case we will transport you to Airport.
-Vibrant Marrakech is a fascinating city, home to numerous mosques, palaces and gardens.
-The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery and jewellery.
-A symbol of the city, and visible for miles, is the Moorish minaret of 12th-century Koutoubia Mosque.
-Let us know in advance if you staying tonight or leaving today.
+Some people may choose to leave today if that’s the case we will transport you to Airport.
+Vibrant Marrakech is a fascinating city, home to numerous mosques, palaces, and gardens.
+The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery, and jewelry.
+A symbol of the city, and visible for miles, is the Moorish minaret of the 12th-century Koutoubia Mosque.

 Day 8- Return to home

 Going back home with lots of memories.